India issues revised travel advisory, suspends tourist visas till April 15 over Covid-19

 By Aminul Islam Mirja

-NEW DELHI, Mar 11, 2020 (BSS) – Against the backdrop of fresh cases of coronoavisrus that infected altogether 67 people in India, the government today suspended all visas till April 15 to India to prevent the outbreak.
+NEW DELHI, March 12, 2020 (BSS) – Against the backdrop of fresh cases of coronavirus that infected altogether 67 people in India, the government on Wednesday suspended all visas till April 15 to India to prevent the outbreak.

-“All existing visas, except diplomatic, official, UN/International Organizations, employment, project visas, stand suspended till 15th April 2020.”
-The union health ministry said in a statement here this evening.
+“All existing visas, except diplomatic, official, UN/International Organizations, employment, project visas, stand suspended till 15th April 2020,” the union health ministry said in a statement here.

-The statement issued late this evening following a meeting of a Group of Ministers headed by Health Minister Dr Harshvardhan read that the visa free travel facility granted to OCI card holders is kept in abeyance till April 15, 2020.
+The statement issued late Wednesday evening following a meeting of a Group of ministers headed by Health Minister Dr Harshvardhan read that the visa free travel facility granted to OCI card holders is kept in abeyance till April 15, 2020.

 The statement said that all incoming travelers, including Indian nationals, arriving from or having visited China, Italy, Iran, Republic of Korea, France, Spain and Germany after February 15, 2020 shall be quarantined for a minimum period of 14 days.